fruityloops1/bf-multiplayer/README.md

 - Copy `build/subsdk9` into `exefs/subsdk9`
 - Copy contents of `romfs` into LayeredFS RomFS folder
 ## Usage
+Run the server using the `peepa-server` binary in the build directory.
 The server will automatically open a connection on 0.0.0.0:7089 (UDP).
 Type `help` for a list of commands.
 Connect to your server's IP using the "Connect to Server" menu in-game.
 If you intend on connecting to your server from outside your local network, you must port forward the UDP port.